• Courses

 #2.
 GTAG supports only several Google’s products.
 GTM supports much more.

-Then you would need to ask a developer to implement those codes too directly in the source code of the website.
-And every time you need some changes in your tracking setup, you would need to ask a developer to do that.
+Then you would need to ask a developer to implement that code directly in the source code of the website.
+And every time you need to make changes to your tracking setup, you would need to ask a developer to do that.
 This is time-consuming.

-Google Tag Manager, on the other hand, supports way more platforms, not only Google’s tools.
+Google Tag Manager, on the other hand, supports many more platforms, not just Google’s tools.
 Here are just several examples of what you can install with GTM:

 • Google Analytics